Od-Mike/MoneyPal-Backend/README.md

 MoneyPal is a fictitous marketplace system where user have offers and request for services.
 Users have a virtual wallet where they can credit their wallets from within the system.

-The goal of this mini project is to build a backend services using the microservice architecture to facilitate transfer of money from a wallet to another wallet.
-Note that, the said system should have a `user service`, `payment service`, `billing service`, and a `wallet service` respectively.
+This mini project uses the microservice architecture to facilitate transfer of money from a wallet to another wallet.
+Although mock payments where used
 ## 🚀 Technologies

 ### Backend